Daria Morgendorffer: In Beavis and Butt-Head

 In the final episode of season 7 (her only appearance in season 7 of Beavis and Butthead; by this time, her own series had been on the air for nearly 9 months), when the boys were believed dead, Daria expressed the sentiments that "I guess it's sad they're dead", but they did not have very bright futures to look forward to.

 Daria appeared frequently in the Marvel Comics adaptation of the TV show, and also got to appear on the cover of one issue and "answer" the fan mail in two others.
 In Beavis and Butt-Head Do America, she appears once throughout the film with a group of students, but does not have any dialogue.

 Daria's own show never mentioned Beavis and Butt-Head and named Highland only once at the beginning of the first episode of season one, carried over from the original and unbroadcast pilot.
 Despite this, it was frequently noted in media articles about the show that it was a spin-off from Beavis and Butt-Head.
 During a 1998 MTV music video countdown of the "Top 10 Animated Videos", in which Daria and Jane were the presenters, this was joked at when the Red Hot Chili Peppers's cover of "Love Rollercoaster" made for the movie Beavis and Butt-Head Do America clocked in at #2; Jane quips that "This one features two guys from Daria's past!
 Do the names "Beavis" and "Butt-Head" ring a bell?", to which Daria calls her a "ding-dork" afterwards.
 In an "interview" on CBS Early Show on January 21, 2002, Daria was asked by Jane Clayson if she kept in touch with Beavis and Butt-Head; she responded "I'd like to, but first they'd have to figure out that when the telephone makes that funny sound, you're supposed to pick it up and say hello".

 As revealed in a Rolling Stone interview with Mike Judge, Daria would not return to the new episodes of Beavis and Butt-Head in 2011, but she was referenced in "Drones" during a music video when Beavis assumed she had committed suicide.
 However, Butt-Head incredulously tells his friend "What are you talking about, Beavis?
 Daria didn't die, she just moved away".

 Daria made a brief, silent cameo in the 2022 Paramount+ film Beavis and Butt-Head Do the Universe, during Beavis and Butt-Head's sentencing, upset with the fact that the boys got off scot-free with their crime.

-In the 2022–23 season finale episode, "Abduction", Daria plays "Smart Daria", one of the judges who sentences Smart Butt-Head and Smart Beavis back to earth to try to complete a mission or face the death sentence.
+In the season finale episode of season 10, "Abduction", Daria's Smart counterpart, known as "Smart Daria", appears as one of the supreme leaders who sentences Smart Butt-Head and Smart Beavis back to earth to try to complete a mission or face the death sentence.
+Smart Daria also appears in the season finale of season 11, "The Discoverers".